oktadev/okta-blog/_source/_posts/2019-02-12-secure-angular-login.md

 })
 ```

-The `{yourClientId}` placeholder should be replaced with the client ID that you obtained in the Okta dashboard.
+The `{yourClientId}` placeholder should be replaced with the client ID that you obtained earlier.
 Open `src/app/app.component.ts` and replace the contents of the file with the following.

 ```ts
 import { Component, OnInit } from '@angular/core';